nhudinh2103/etlt-pipeline-google-cloud/README.md

 <details open>
 <summary>Click to expand</summary>

-The infrastructure code for this project can be found at: https://github.com/dinhnn/airflow-infrastructure
+The infrastructure code for this project can be found at: https://github.com/nhudinh2103/airflow-infrastructure

-This repository contains the infrastructure-as-code for various components running on Google Kubernetes Engine (GKE):
+This repository contains Terraform configurations for automated provisioning of infrastructure in Google Cloud Platform (GCP), including:
+- Google Kubernetes Engine (GKE) cluster setup
-- Apache Airflow deployment
+- Apache Airflow deployment on GKE
 - GitHub Actions self-hosted runners
 - SealedSecret for secure secret management
+- Network configurations and security settings
 - And more infrastructure components

+All infrastructure is managed as code using Terraform, enabling automated provisioning and consistent deployments across environments.
 </details>

 ## Architecture